 safe access and escape routes are included where appropriate, as part of an agreed emergency plan.

+59 A site-specific flood risk assessment should be provided for all development in Flood Zones 2 and 3.
+In Flood Zone 1, an assessment should accompany all proposals involving: sites of 1 hectare or more; land which has been identified by the Environment Agency as having critical drainage problems; land identified in a strategic flood risk assessment as being at increased flood risk in future; or land that may be subject to other sources of

-Applications for some minor development and changes of use56 should not be subject to the sequential or exception tests but should still meet the requirements for site-specific flood risk assessments set out in footnote 55.
+Applications for some minor development and changes of use60 should not be subject to the sequential or exception tests but should still meet the requirements for site-specific flood risk assessments set out in footnote 59.

 Major developments should incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate.
 The systems used should:

 take account of advice from the lead local flood authority;

 have appropriate proposed minimum operational standards;

 have maintenance arrangements in place to ensure an acceptable standard of operation for the lifetime of the development; and

 where possible, provide multifunctional benefits.

 Coastal change

-55 A site-specific flood risk assessment should be provided for all development in Flood Zones 2 and 3.
-In Flood Zone 1, an assessment should accompany all proposals involving: sites of 1 hectare or more; land which has been identified by the Environment Agency as having critical drainage problems; land identified in a strategic flood risk assessment as being at increased flood risk in future; or land that may be subject to other sources of flooding, where its development would introduce a more vulnerable use.

-56 This includes householder development, small non-residential extensions (with a footprint of less than 250m2) and changes of use; except for changes of use to a caravan, camping or chalet site, or to a mobile home or park home site, where the sequential and exception tests should be applied as appropriate.

 In coastal areas, planning policies and decisions should take account of the UK Marine Policy Statement and marine plans.
 Integrated Coastal Zone Management should be pursued across local authority and land/sea boundaries, to ensure effective alignment of the terrestrial and marine planning regimes.

 Plans should reduce risk from coastal change by avoiding inappropriate development in vulnerable areas and not exacerbating the impacts of physical changes to the coast.
 They should identify as a Coastal Change Management Area any area likely to be affected by physical changes to the coast, and: